 We continue to work on Seattle 2035, the update to the Comprehensive Plan.
 If you missed any past Seattle 2035 events, visit 2035.seattle.gov to view videos, reports, presentations, and display materials.
 Your comments are always welcome by email, firstname.lastname@example.org, or by commenting through our Seattle 2035 website.
 You can also follow us on Facebook or Twitter.

-We have compiled The Comprehensive Plan amendments City Council adopted in April 2014, into the Comprehensive Plan and are making update pages available on the Project Documents page.
+We have compiled the Comprehensive Plan amendments City Council adopted in April 2014 into the Comprehensive Plan.
+You can download updated pages on our Project Documents page.

 Our Comprehensive Plan, Toward a Sustainable Seattle, is a 20-year vision and roadmap for Seattle’s future.
 Our plan guides City decisions on where to build new jobs and houses, how to improve our transportation system, and where to make capital investments such as utilities, sidewalks, and libraries.
 Our Comprehensive Plan is the framework for most of Seattle’s big-picture decisions on how to grow while preserving and improving our neighborhoods.

 Our Comprehensive Plan meets the requirements of the Washington State Growth Management Act by helping protect our environment, quality of life, and economic development.
 Our plan is consistent with Vision 2040 and King County’s Countywide Planning Policies.